 Technology and products under development at Laser Bioanalytics

 Matrix-assisted laser desorption/ionization (MALDI) is a soft ionization technique used in mass spectrometry to analyze fragile, high-molecular-weight molecules, such as proteins, peptides, and synthetic polymers, with minimal fragmentation.
 MALDI imaging uses this method to map the spatial distribution of biomolecules in thin tissue sections.
-The photochemical imaging mass spectrometry (PIMS) system uses laser-driven photochemical reactions to label biomolecules in the tissue to enhance structure and identification.

 of a photosensitizer and the reaction products lead